What Happens When You Delay Dental Work

 When you put off having tooth problems treated, your risk of severe tooth decay or damage increases.
 Prompt treatment might help you save your natural tooth while delaying treatment could lead to permanent tooth loss.
 You’ll then need to look into having missing teeth replaced.
 Delaying treatment for gum disease can also result in a higher risk of tooth loss.

 Putting off treatment also puts you at risk of developing a serious infection.
 Tooth and gum infections don’t always stay in the affected gums or teeth.
 The bacteria from these infections can move to other areas of your body, leading to a widespread infection.
 If this reaches your bloodstream, you could develop a potentially fatal infection that requires emergency care.

 How Dental Sedation Can Help

-While it’s understandable and common to be nervous about dental visits, putting them off can lead to much bigger problems.
-Dental sedation can help you feel relaxed whether during a routine cleaning or a dental procedure.
-Depending on the type of sedation you get, you might be aware yet relaxed or sleepy and calm.
+While being nervous about dental visits is understandable and common, putting them off can lead to much bigger problems.
+Dental sedation can help you relax during routine cleaning or dental procedures.
+Depending on the type of sedation you get, you might be aware yet relaxed, sleepy, and calm.
 Sedation can ease your fears about dental cleanings or other dental work.
-This helps ensure that you get dental care as needed in order to protect your teeth and gums from severe problems.
-Keep in mind that sedation helps make extensive dental work easier for you to handle.
-You won’t experience any discomfort with sedation, and you’ll be a in a relaxed mental state rather than feeling upset or severely anxious.
+This helps ensure that you get dental care as needed to protect your teeth and gums from severe problems.
+Remember that sedation helps make extensive dental work easier for you to handle.
+You won’t experience any discomfort with sedation, and you’ll be relaxed rather than upset or severely anxious.

-If you’re looking for dental sedation in Phoenix or Mesa, please contact Dental Brothers.
+If you’re looking for expert sedation dentists in Phoenix or Mesa, please contact Dental Brothers.
 Our office provides patients with dental sedation options to ease dental anxiety.
-We can help you feel calmer about dental visits, so you can keep up with routine dental care and have other dental work done as needed.
+We can help you feel calmer about dental visits so that you can keep up with routine dental care and have other dental work done as needed.